Hypercubers/dev.hypercubing.xyz/docs/infrastructure/server.md

 The leaderboards are hosted by a single Rust program that controls the Discord bot, database, and web server.

+1. Create a new user `leaderboards` using `adduser` and log in as that user
-1. Follow the database setup and running instructions in `README.md` at `https://github.com/Hypercubers/hsc-leaderboard`.
+1. Follow the database setup and running instructions in `README.md` at `https://github.com/Hypercubers/hsc-leaderboard`
 2. Run `crontab -e` and add the following line:

 ```cron